angular/angular/aio/content/guide/ngmodule-faq.md

 While there's no harm in exporting them, there's also no benefit.
 * Pure service modules that don't have public (exported) declarations.
 For example, there's no point in re-exporting `HttpModule` because it doesn't export anything.
-It's only purpose is to add http service providers to the application as a whole.
+Its only purpose is to add http service providers to the application as a whole.

 <hr/>